 4. Grease a large flan dish.
 Retrieve the pastry from the fridge and roll it out to a thickness of about 3mm.
 Line the flan dish carefully with the pastry and trim it to leave an overhang of about 1 cm.
 (Any unused pastry can be frozen at this stage for use in the future).
 Prick the base and sides with a fork and line the pastry in the flan dish with baking parchment and baking stones or beans.
 Bake blind in the preheated oven for 10 minutes.
 Remove from the oven, leave to cool slightly and then remove the parchment and baking beans.
 The edges of the tart will have shrunk slightly, but now you can trim it neatly to the height of the flan dish with a sharp knife.

 5. Spread the rhubarb and vanilla jam over the base of the tart, and carefully spread the frangipane on top.
 Level out and bake for an initial 15 minutes, at which stage scatter the flaked almonds across the top of the tart.
-Return to the oven for a further 10-15 minutes or until the tart is a lovely golden colour.
-Serve slices of the tart with vanilla ice cream or creme fraiche.
-Slices of the tart are also rather good eaten cold, accompanied by a cup of coffee or tea.
+Return to the oven for a further 15-20 minutes or until the tart is a lovely golden colour.
+Serve slices of the tart with vanilla ice cream or creme fraiche or just as it is, accompanied by a cup of coffee or tea.